-Disclosure: This post is part of a hosted stay at no cost to us.
+Disclosure: My stay at Art of Animation was a hosted stay at no cost to us.
 All opinions are my own.

 Disney’s Art of Animation Resort Review

-During the recent New Fantasyland media event, I had the opportunity to stay in the Lion King section with my family.
-I’d already gotten a sneak preview of the resort during Disney’s Social Media Moms, so I was prepared for the captivating, colorful lobby, and the kid-friendly theming.
-But since the hotel wasn’t open at that time, I wasn’t entire sure what staying there would feel like.
+During the New Fantasyland media event, I had the opportunity to stay in the Lion King section of the resort with my family.
+I’d already gotten a sneak preview of the resort during Disney’s Social Media Moms earlier in the year, so I was prepared for the captivating, colorful lobby, and the kid-friendly theming.
+But since the hotel wasn’t open at that time, I wasn’t entirely sure what staying there would feel like.